What is an Eating Disorder?

 Eating disorders is a pattern of eating that is abnormal.
 It can come in various forms.
 The DSM-V (Diagnostic and Statistical Manual of Mental Disorders) is the latest and most widely used manual to treat any mental illness.
 Recently, it included Binge Eating Disorder (BED) as a recognisable mental disorder separate from other eating disorders.
-According to the DSM-V, "feeding and eating disorders are characterised by a persistent disturbance of eating or eating-related behaviour that results in the altered consumption or absorption of food and that significantly impairs physical health or psychosocial functioning.
-Diagnostic criteria are provided for pica, rumination disorder, avoidant/restrictive food intake disorder, anorexia nervosa, bulimia nervosa, and binge-eating disorder."
+According to the DSM-V, "Feeding and eating disorders seriously affect the mental and physical health of many individuals.
+They are characterized by abnormal eating behaviors or persistent disturbance of eating.
+These eating disorders can be described in various types, such as pica, anorexia nervosa,avoidant/restrictive food intake disorder, rumination disorder, bulimianervosa, and binge-eating disorder."

 These eating disorders are akin to addiction because they are behaviours that release a neurotransmitter, in the brain's reward circuitry.
 Usually activities that centre on survival will release this chemical.
 Since nobody can live without food, this chemical is present in our eating habits and behaviours.
 Even if those behaviours and practices are harmful, the chemical will make it difficult for eating disordered people to stop doing their disordered eating.